ANHD-NYC-CODE/anhd-council-backend/README.md

 ## Error 'failed to solve: python:3.6.14: error getting credentials - err: exec: "docker-credential-desktop": executable file not found in \$PATH, out...' when trying to make dev build or restart it.

 1. Please make sure you have the correct Dockerfile in your backend root directory
-2. If the issue persists and your Dockerfile and env are correct, navigate to ~/.docker/config.json change `credsStore` to `credStore` (plural to singular)
+2. If the issue persists and your Dockerfile and env are correct:
+   `nano ~/.docker/config.json`
+   and change `credsStore` to `credStore` (plural to singular)
 3. As a note: you may have to do this sometimes when you rebuild the app's docker container.
 There seems to be a bug reverting it.

+## For S3 Buckets

 - Download the Files by directly accessing the buckets: You can use the following commands to download to the current directory you're in on your local device: aws s3 cp s3://BUCKET_NAME/public/oca_addresses_with_bbl.csv . aws s3 cp s3://BUCKET_NAME/public/oca_index.csv .

 - Note: Prior to August 2023, the bucket name used was different and also didn't use the /public/ directory.
 Please consult a dev and make sure it's updated to the most recent bucket in any backend ENV and commands you issue.
 The access is being given on AWS under the IAM settings - and not via IP whitelist.